Onion-L/ogito/README.md

-# ogito
+# ogito🍸

-A simple and efficient Git repository cloning management tool. `ogito` allows you to quickly clone repositories to create a clean project starting point.
+A simple and efficient Git repository cloning management tool. `ogito` allows you to quickly clone repositories to create a clean project.

 ## Features